 I’ve spent a long, long time sorting through what I believe about various things, picking out bits of the ‘package deal’ of fundamentalism that was sold to me as all or nothing to find that it is anything but, and a great deal of it is not only not truth, but poisonous.
 This is one of the less important ones, in a way, because it has not been crucial to my everyday life or salvation, and I was content to leave it at “God created things at some point, somehow, and there may have been evolution involved, but how we got here is less important than how we live and where we are going.”

-I read somewhere recently, and I wish I had made a note of it because I can’t find it again, but someone quoted Galileo from a letter he wrote regarding the heliocentricism controversy surrounding him, in which he said something to the effect of, “When science and religion seem to contradict each other, we should consider that the science is not wrong, and the Bible is not wrong, but our interpretation of it.”
+I read somewhere recently, and I wish I had made a note of it because I can’t find it again, but someone quoted Galileo from a letter he wrote regarding the heliocentricism controversy surrounding him, in which he said something to the effect of, “When science and religion seem to contradict each other, we should consider that it is not the science that is wrong, nor the Bible that is wrong, but our interpretation of it.”

-I believe the Bible is inerrant, I believe God created the world, and I believe that we have no damn idea how he did it, or when, and perhaps we never will.
+I believe the Bible is inerrant, in the sense that everything which was intended to be there is there, including all human errors and contradictions, I believe God/the Divine Being created the world, and I believe that we have no damn idea how xe did it, or when, and perhaps we never will.
 I believe that perhaps our tiny minds aren’t able to comprehend it, and I believe that in any case that part is largely irrelevant.
 The point of the creation story and the flood story in the Bible is not how or when, but why.
 The things we are meant to learn from these parts of the Bible may not be (and certainly aren’t primarily) physical truths, but metaphysical and spiritual principles and lessons.

-It would be incredibly deceitful and dishonest of Him to say, as he does in the Bible, to look to the earth and study it and nature and marvel at his creation, to imply that we can know him and his character by studying natural laws and the wonders of the heavens, and yet have built into that natural world a deception, a false age and an appearance that belied reality.
-My God is a God of truth, and justice, and mercy.
-He would not purposely lay for us such a stumbling block, nor would he direct us to study his creation and know him by his works if the things that we are able to learn and perceive and study in observing it are not also leading us to Truth.
+It would be incredibly deceitful and dishonest of Xem to say, as xe does in the Bible, to look to the earth and study it and nature and marvel at xyr creation, to imply that we can know xem and xyr character by studying natural laws and the wonders of the heavens, and yet have built into that natural world a deception, a false age and an appearance that belied reality.
+My God is a Being of truth, and justice, and mercy.
+Xe would not purposely lay for us such a stumbling block, nor would xe direct us to study xyr creation and know xem by xyr works if the things that we are able to learn and perceive and study in observing it are not also leading us to Truth.

 Therefore, I believe with Galileo, that what science has tested and proven and discovered is truth, and what is written in scripture is also truth, and if they do not seem to agree, then it is our own understanding and interpretation that is wrong.
 Not the text, and not the facts.
-Because my God is that big, and he is Truth, and he is Love.
+Because my understanding of the Divine is that big, and xe is Truth, and xe is Love.